 1.3.1 This NDP is a planning document.
 It puts in place planning policy for the RNA inspired by the priorities identified by the community in the consultation process.
 It does not and cannot deal with non-planning issues.
-It must not contradict or undermine the planning policy contained in the National Planning Policy Framework (NPPF)(5) nor the Local Plan(6).
-This NDP is intended to contain policies that reflect local circumstances and requirements but only those that can be justified and evidenced.
+It complements and adds local distinctiveness in addition to having regard to the planning policy contained in the National Planning Policy Framework (NPPF)(5) and the Local Plan(6).
+This NDP contains policies that reflect local circumstances and requirements and are justified and evidenced.
 The policies are intended to be positive and aspirational but realistic.